pydio/pydio-doc-admin-guide/2_running_cells_in_production/8_cluster_setup/2_services_dependencies.md

 Learn more at [https://docs.nats.io/](https://docs.nats.io/)

+### Nats.io Jetstream:

+In a standalone deployment, Cells uses a built-in queue, storing messages locally on disk.

+In a clustered environment where Cells runs in stateless mode, it relies on NATS JetStream.
+However, by default, the NATS requires additional configuration to activate JetStream in cluster environment

 ## Redis: shared cache

 Redis is the open source, in-memory data store used by millions of developers as a database, cache, streaming engine, and message broker.